derekwolpert/CalmCloud/README.md

 ### User Authentication and Session Errors

+CalmCloud features user authentication through the usage of hashed passwords.
+When a user attempts to login their inputted password is validated with the assistence of the Ruby gem ``BCrypt``.

 <p align="middle">
     <img src="./readme_images/calmcloud_session.png" width="438" />
     <img src="./readme_images/calmcloud_error.png" width="438" />
 </p>

+The code snippet below is taken from CalmCloud's ``Session Controller`` to show a portion of the login process.
+When logging in a user can enter either a registered username or email address as a form of idenification.
+Then a database query is made to find an existing account matching the user-given details.
+If an account is found the user will be logged-in.
+Otherwise an appropiate error messages is rendered.

 ```
+//...
 def create

     @user = User.find_by_username(params[:user][:login], params[:user][:password])